HNK Rijeka

-Hrvatski nogometni klub Rijeka (Croatian Football Club Rijeka), commonly referred to as NK Rijeka or simply Rijeka, is a Croatian professional football club from the city of Rijeka.
+Hrvatski nogometni klub Rijeka (Croatian Football Club Rijeka), commonly referred to as HNK Rijeka, is a Croatian professional football club based in the city of Rijeka.

-HNK Rijeka compete in Croatia's top division, HT Prva liga, of which they have been members since its foundation in 1992.
-During the reconstruction of Stadion Kantrida, their traditional home ground has been Stadion Rujevica.
-Rijeka's traditional home colours are all white.
+HNK Rijeka competes in Croatia's top division, Supersport HNL, of which they have been members since its foundation in 1992 and is the current champion.
+During the reconstruction of Stadion Kantrida, their traditional home ground, they have been based at Stadion Rujevica.
+Rijeka's traditional home colours throughout its history have been white, sky blue and gold.